Unitary patent: Jurisdiction

-The Unified Patent Court will have exclusive jurisdiction in infringement and revocation proceedings involving European patents with unitary effect, and during a transition period non-exclusive jurisdiction regarding European patents without unitary effect in the states where the Agreement applies, unless the patent proprietor decides to opt out.
+The Unified Patent Court has exclusive jurisdiction in infringement and revocation proceedings involving European patents with unitary effect, and during a transition period non-exclusive jurisdiction regarding European patents without unitary effect in the states where the Agreement applies, unless the patent proprietor decides to opt out.
 It furthermore has jurisdiction to hear cases against decisions of the European Patent Office regarding unitary patents.
 As a court of several member states of the European Union it may (Court of First Instance) or must (Court of Appeal) ask prejudicial questions to the European Court of Justice when the interpretation of EU law (including the two unitary patent regulations, but excluding the UPC Agreement) is not obvious.

 Organization

-The court will have two instances: a court of first instance and a court of appeal.
-The court of appeal and the registry will have their seats in Luxembourg, while the central division of the court of first instance would have its seat in Paris.
-The central division will have a thematic branch in Munich (the London location has yet to be replaced by a new location within the EU).
+The court has two instances: a court of first instance and a court of appeal.
+The court of appeal and the registry have their seats in Luxembourg, while the central division of the court of first instance would have its seat in Paris.
+The central division has a thematic branch in Munich (the London location has yet to be replaced by a new location within the EU).
 The court of first instance may further have local and regional divisions in all member states that wish to set up such divisions.